Te Takitaki 2017

 The Lost Kina, by Thomas Seear-Budd and James Ross, graduates from Studio Pacific Architecture, uses 625 neglected road cones to compose a structural object standing approximately 8 metres tall.

 Tickled pink, designed by Hannah Manning-Scott from Auckland Art Gallery and cameron Deynzer from Glamuzima Architects, incorporates interior chambers that focus the visitor's attention onto different parts of the landscape..

 Arcadia emulates a typical visual language of an 18th or 19th century garden folly with reference to a Gothic vaulted archway.
 Rachael Piper and Ji Hye Lim from Warren and Mahoney Architects designed this concept.

-An Appellation of Air locates itself within and of the environment, with its form and fluctuations defined through the passing impressions of the wind and the hands of visitors.
+An Appellation of Air locates itself within and of the environment, with its forms and fluctuations defined through the passing impressions of the wind and the hands of visitors.
 It is designed by nick Denton of Studio Pacific Architecture and Guy Newton from Architecture+.

 In 2017 the jury consisted of Richard Didsbury and Jonathan Organ from Brick Bay, Karen Warman and Joanne Duggan from Resene, Richard Harris from jasmax, Justine Harvey from Architecture New Zealand, Dave Hunter from Fletcher Building, Tony Van Raat and Ryan Mahon, the 2016 co-winner.